Sometimes you just want a warm and comforting soup, right? Especially in the cold and gloomy, long winter months.

 Instructions

-• Cut your carrots, onions, courgette, pepper, celery, tomatoes and green beans into small pieces.
+- Cut your carrots, onions, courgettes, pepper, celery, tomatoes, and green beans into small pieces.

-• In a little of the olive oil, fry your onions for a few minutes until softened (do not let them brown as this will affect the taste negatively).
+- Saute your onions in splashes of hot water for a few minutes until softened and slightly caramelised. (do not let them brown as this will affect the taste negatively).

-• Add your celery, courgette, carrots and green beans, along with the crushed garlic and fry for about 5 minutes (add small amounts of hot water if it starts to stick, especially if you are making an oil-free version)
+- Add your celery, courgette, carrots and green beans, along with the crushed garlic and fry for about 5 minutes (add small amounts of hot water if it starts to stick)

-• Add your chopped spinach of Swiss chard, herbs and spices to taste (if using fresh herbs, then add them at the end of cooking time).
+- Add your chopped spinach of Swiss chard, herbs and spices to taste (if using fresh herbs, only add them at the end of cooking time).

-• Check flavours and consistency.
-If the soup is too runny, then add more tomato paste to thicken.
+- Check flavours and consistency.
+If the soup is too runny, add more tomato paste to thicken.
 If it's too thick, add more broth.

 Video